ioanziko/hyperledger/README.md

 ## HFabD+M

-HFabD+M is a web-based platform for deploying and man- aging a Hyperledger Fabric network.
+HFabD+M is a web-based platform for deploying and managing a Hyperledger Fabric network.

 ## Features